trentm/trentm.github.com/_posts/2024-09-30-choosing-readable-ansi-colors-for-clis.markdown

 categories: [programming]
 ---

 Earlier today Julia Evans [asked for "some examples of programs which don't do well with a light background"](https://social.jvns.ca/@b0rk/113227585852563559).
 My (mostly ancient) experience here is attempting to have reasonable colour usage out of my [`bunyan`](https://github.com/trentm/node-bunyan#readme) and [`ecslog`](https://github.com/trentm/go-ecslog#readme) tools for pretty-printing log files.
 I use iTerm2 on macOS with the default "Light Background" color preset.
 I have occasionally noted programs that generate output with colors that don't work for me.
 Julia's post was a good kick for me post some of the screenshots I've collected.
-And to post to a blog that I haven't touched in 8 years. :|
+(And to post to a blog that I haven't touched in 8 years.)

 When I say "colour" (or "color" for some of y'all), I really mean [ANSI Select Graphic Rendition (SGR) parameters](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters), which includes more than just colours -- bold, italics, blink (!), "bright" or high-intensity colors, etc. I've have typically limited my usage to a few colours, and some usage of bold.